Lacto-fermented Orange Marmalade

 Marmalade is an excellent way to preserve fruit, but did you know that it can be lacto-fermented, too?
 By creating lactic acid in place of vinegar, you will be making a condiment that is healthier and tastier, while protecting and preserving the natural vitamins and nutrients of the fruit.
 Making lacto-fermented marmalade of any kind is easy and delicious.

-Place half of the quartered, peeled oranges into a medium-sized saucepan with the half of the sliced peels.
+Place half of the quartered, peeled oranges in a medium-sized saucepan with the half of the sliced peels.

-Mince the rest of the peel slices and place them into a bowl with the rest of the orange quarters.
+Mince remaining peel slices and place them in a bowl with the rest of the orange quarters.

 Add ½ cup water to the saucepan with the oranges; bring to a gentle boil over medium-high heat.
-Turn heat down and cook the orange/peel/water mixture for 2 hours on low heat.
+Reduce heat and cook the orange mixture for 2 hours over low heat.

-Meanwhile, chop the fruit in the bowl into thick chunks; place back into bowl with minced peel.
+Meanwhile, chop the fruit in the bowl into thick chunks; add minced peel.
 Mix in whey, ginger and honey.
-Stir and set aside until the fruit in the saucepan has finished cooking.
+Stir and set aside.

 Once fruit has finished cooking and peels are soft, add salt and pectin; stir well.

 Cool cooked mixture to 100°F. It is very important to cool the mixture completely so that the live microbes in the raw mixture are not killed when added.